 - Bitcoin - Just kidding, everyone knows that blockchain is a scam.
 (Or is it?
 Maybe you should come to NetHui and convince us!)

-- Youth Creating the Future of the Internet (Manawatū 2018 - video) - many sessions over the years have discussed the changing role of the Internet in children and young people’s lives, from pearl-clutching over social media to how we can counter online bullying.
-But this session was led by two students, offering new perspectives on how the next generation views the Internet and reminding us that it is more valuable to talk with people than about them.
+- Youth Creating the Future of the Internet (Manawatū 2018 - video) - many sessions over the years have discussed the changing role of the Internet in young people’s lives, from pearl-clutching over social media to how we can counter online bullying.
+But this session was led by two students, offering new perspectives on how the next generation views the Internet and reminding us that it is more valuable to talk with people than at or about them.

 - Security (Greymouth 2018 - video) - This session stood out as one that took an approachable and friendly tone, and created space for judgment-free conversations about the challenges people face in trying to maintain their digital security.
 The discussion de-mystified a lot of security issues for non-hackers, and attendees walked away with concrete actions they could implement and share.